 There have been plenty of managers that have been called a sorry excuse for a manager.
 Why?
 Yes, mistakes happen and managers have standards to follow.
 They apologize and try to make it right.
 Is the name-calling from the customer really necessary?

 These are the customers that are impossible to please.
 No matter what you do to make their day better, it’s not good enough.
 It’s sad when you have a customer that you already know is going to have a complaint because that is all they do.
-Even if the employee tries a different approach with the customer, it will always be something wrong.
+Even if the employee tries a different approach with the customer, there will always be something wrong.

 There are customers that enter the restaurant with an attitude already.
 Employees speak and the customer will not say a word.
 Customers will talk to the employees like they are getting on the customer's nerves.
 Customers will get smart with the employees because they are having trouble understanding what the customer wants.
-Some even think the employees are mind readers and supposed to know what the customer wants.
+Some even think the employees are mind readers and are supposed to know what the customer wants.

 There are some really awesome customers out there that understand what it is like to try to please a customer and understand that mistakes do happen.
-Othere customers out there won’t even give a new person in training a chance.
+Other customers won’t even give a new person in training a chance.
 Trainees have to learn some kind of way.